object-Object/hexdummy/README.md

 - Install Nox: `pipx install nox`
 - Run the Nox session: `nox -s book`

+If you get an error like `Unsupported class file major version 65` when running the tests, Gradle is trying to use the wrong version of Java (this can happen if it's too old *or* too new).
+As a workaround, you can set the `JAVA_HOME` environment variable.
+Nox will also read a file in the root of this repo called `.java_home.env` containing the path to use if it exists.

 ## Acknowledgements

 - [Petrak@](https://github.com/gamma-delta) and other Hex Casting devs, for making Hex Casting in general.